 Who Should Perform Your Surgery?

-The most important criteria to ensure good outcome for your bunion surgery is to choose the right surgeon.
+The most important criteria to ensure a good outcome for your bunion surgery is to choose the right surgeon.
 The qualities that make for a good bunion surgeon are: